Does Outpatient Counseling Help You Stay Sober?

 Partial Hospitalization or Day Treatment Programs

-Outpatient day programs provide the most structured and highest level of care of the outpatient options.
-Individuals usually go 5 to 7 days a week and are there for multiple hours per day.
-Day programs do require a pretty big time commitment, but you can go home at the end of the day.
+Outpatient day programs provide the most structured and highest level of care of outpatient options.
+Individuals usually go 5 to 7 days a week and are there for multiple hours daily.
+Day programs require a big time commitment, but you can go home at the end of the day.
 Day programs are good for people that have severe medical or psychological issues.
-Individuals are treated for these issues and are also able to participate in therapy.
+Individuals are treated for these issues and can also participate in therapy.
 Group therapy, individual therapy, relapse prevention, and other therapies such as art and music are all part of day programs.

 More About Intensive Outpatient Programs (IOP)

-Intensive outpatient programs are great for people that are serious about staying sober, but that have commitments like work or school that they have to be able to continue doing.
-IOP programs usually meet a few days a week for a few hours each time.
+Intensive outpatient programs are great for people who are serious about staying sober but have commitments like work or school that they must continue doing.
+IOP programs meet a few days a week for a few hours each time.
 A treatment plan is developed for each individual, and they can do counseling sessions, group therapy, and relapse prevention education.
 As a person progresses in their treatment, the number of sessions they are required to attend decreases.

 Continuing Care After Addiction Treatment

 Continuing care groups usually meet once a week and help keep a person committed to their recovery.
-These groups may require weekly drug testing as well which can help hold the individual accountable and help them stay clean.
-12-step meetings are also part of continuing care.
+These groups may also require weekly drug testing, which can help hold the individual accountable and help them stay clean.
+In addition, 12-step meetings are also part of continuing care.

 Treatment for Addiction and Alcoholism

 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
 Absolute Awakenings follows an evidence-based approach to treating substance abuse disorders.
 We are committed to providing long-term recovery for those struggling with addiction.
-Recovery is not a one size fits all approach, so every person that walks through our doors is provided with a unique and individualized experience.
+Recovery is not a one-size-fits-all approach, so every person that walks through our doors is provided with a unique and individualized experience.
 Our recovery specialists are waiting to assist you.
-Call us today to learn more, we are here to answer all of your questions about getting clean and sober.
+Call us today to learn more.
+We are here to answer your questions about getting clean and sober.